 Make It Gluten-Free

-Make It Grain-Free
+Make It Dairy-Free

-To make these tacos completely dairy-free, I’ll omit any dairy toppings like cheese and sour cream.
+To make these tacos completely dairy-free, I’ll omit any dairy toppings, like cheese and sour cream.
 Instead, I’ll opt for my homemade vegan queso or vegan nacho cheese for a delicious dairy-free drizzle option.

 One Of Our 5-Star Reviews ⭐⭐⭐⭐⭐

-Additionally, the possibilities are endless when it comes to toppings!
+The possibilities are endless when it comes to toppings!
 I’ll top my shredded chicken tacos with:

 - Black beans